 European colonial era states including collapses all of the way to

-the bottom of a failed state, (2) the Sahel Wars, and (3) Nationalist
+the ultimate bottom when a "failed state" comes into being, (2) the Sahel Wars, and (3) Nationalist

 movements.
 Each kind of war, with its particular cause explored below the jump, suggests its